WASdev/ci.docker.websphere-traditional/network-deployment/dmgr/README.md

 ## Building the IBM WebSphere Application Server Classic Network Deployment, Deployment Manager image

 1. Clone this repository.
-3. Build the nd install image following the [install build instructions](../install/README.md)
+3. Build the nd install image following the [install build instructions](../install/README.md), if not built already.
 3. Move to the directory `network-deployment/dmgr`.
 4. Build the dmgr image using: